-- Placements in a Cloud Storage Pool or an Archive Node when the rule has a User Defined Creation Time as its Reference Time.
+- Placements in a Cloud Storage Pool or an Archive Node when the rule has a User defined creation time as its Reference time.

-These restrictions exist because StorageGRID cannot synchronously make copies to a Cloud Storage Pool or an Archive Node, and a User Defined Creation Time could resolve to the present.
+These restrictions exist because StorageGRID can't synchronously make copies to a Cloud Storage Pool or an Archive Node, and a User defined creation time could resolve to the present.

-How ILM rules and consistency controls interact to affect data protection
+How ILM rules and consistency interact to affect data protection

-Both your ILM rule and your choice of consistency control affect how objects are protected.
+Both your ILM rule and your choice of consistency affect how objects are protected.
 These settings can interact.

-For example, the ingest behavior selected for an ILM rule affects the initial placement of object copies, while the consistency control used when an object is stored affects the initial placement of object metadata.
-Because StorageGRID requires access to both an object's metadata and its data to fulfill client requests, selecting matching levels of protection for the consistency level and ingest behavior can provide better initial data protection and more predictable system responses.
+For example, the ingest behavior selected for an ILM rule affects the initial placement of object copies, while the consistency used when an object is stored affects the initial placement of object metadata.
+Because StorageGRID requires access to both an object's data and metadata to fulfill client requests, selecting matching levels of protection for the consistency and ingest behavior can provide better initial data protection and more predictable system responses.

-Here is a brief summary of the consistency controls that are available in StorageGRID:
+Here is a brief summary of the consistency values that are available in StorageGRID:

-- all: All nodes receive object metadata immediately or the request will fail. - strong-global: Object metadata is immediately distributed to all sites.
-Guarantees read-after-write consistency for all client requests across all sites. - strong-site: Object metadata is immediately distributed to other nodes at the site.
-Guarantees read-after-write consistency for all client requests within a site. - read-after-new-write: Provides read-after-write consistency for new objects and eventual consistency for object updates.
-Offers high availability and data protection guarantees. - available (eventual consistency for HEAD operations): Behaves the same as the "read-after-new-write" consistency level, but only provides eventual consistency for HEAD operations.
+- All: All nodes receive object metadata immediately or the request will fail. - Strong-global: Object metadata is immediately distributed to all sites.
+Guarantees read-after-write consistency for all client requests across all sites. - Strong-site: Object metadata is immediately distributed to other nodes at the site.
+Guarantees read-after-write consistency for all client requests within a site. - Read-after-new-write: Provides read-after-write consistency for new objects and eventual consistency for object updates.
+Offers high availability and data protection guarantees.
+Recommended for most cases. - Available: Provides eventual consistency for both new objects and object updates.
+For S3 buckets, use only as required (for example, for a bucket that contains log values that are rarely read, or for HEAD or GET operations on keys that don't exist).
+Not supported for S3 FabricPool buckets.

-Before selecting a consistency level, read the full description of consistency controls in the instructions for [S3](#) or [Swift](#) client applications.
+Before selecting a consistency value, [read the full description of consistency](#).
 You should understand the benefits and limitations before changing the default value.

-Example of how the consistency control and ILM rule can interact
+Example of how consistency and ILM rules can interact

-Suppose you have a two-site grid with the following ILM rule and the following consistency level setting:
+Suppose you have a two-site grid with the following ILM rule and the following consistency:

 - ILM rule: Create two object copies, one at the local site and one at a remote site.
-The Strict ingest behavior is selected. - Consistency level: "strong-global" (Object metadata is immediately distributed to all sites.)
+Use Strict ingest behavior. - consistency: Strong-global (object metadata is immediately distributed to all sites).